|

 Figurative circumcision

 Both the Hebrew and Greek ("Old" and "New") Testaments make various references to figurative circumcisions, of the heart or of the lips, where circumcision is a metaphor for purification.
-In each case, they implicitly acknowledge that physical circumcision does not purify.
+In each case, they acknowledge, implicitly or explicitly, that physical circumcision does not purify.
 For example:

 "Behold, the days are coming," says the LORD, "that I will punish all who are circumcised with the uncircumcised -